crdant/replicated-license-enforcer/README.md

 ### As an init container

-You can use this code.
-The most direct way is to add an init container to one or more workloads in your application that uses my image directly.
+The most direct way to use this code is to add an init container to one or more workloads in your application that uses my image directly.
 The init container will stop your pod from running until the Replicated license is valid.